OnsharpTeam/Onsharp/README.md

 # Onsharp
-Onsharp is C# Wrapper for the [Onset Game](https://playonset.com/).
+Onsharp is a C# Wrapper for the [Onset Game](https://playonset.com/).
 It allows you to use C# as your scripting language for the server-side.

 ## In Development
 Onsharp is still in development.
 If you want to help me, feel free to fork this repo and create a pull request.